 Mitzi Harlor, Outreach Committee

 Lynn Meadows, Development Committee

 Many thanks are due to the DRI Foundation for creating the WBCM group and providing broad-ranging support that enable our success.

 If you are interested in becoming a member, please send an email with your contact information to: email@example.com

 Our goal is to connect mentors with mentees.
 According to the 2017 DRI WBCM white paper, 45% of respondents identified the lack of a mentor as one of the biggest challenges to entering the field.
 45% have never had a professional mentor, and 53% have never been mentors.

 Request a Mentor

-Please click here to request a professional mentor and provide some information about yourself.
+Please click here to download the application to request a professional mentor and provide some information about yourself.